Neural delay differential equations: learning non-Markovian closures for partially known dynamical systems: Experiments

-\textbf{Incompressible open cavity flow} We consider here as experimental demonstrator the modelling based on time-series derived from wind tunnel experiments of an open cavity flow represented in Figure \ref{fig:cavity_shear_flow}; the facility is described in \cite{tuerke2020nonlinear}, where the data we provide in open access with this work are discussed.
-Open cavity flow attracted numerous research efforts in the last decades for the interesting dynamics at work: the flow is characterized by an impinging shear layer activating a centrifugal instability in a cavity; this interplay, reminiscent of the feedback acoustic mechanisms described in \cite{rossiter1964wind}, leads to a self-sustained oscillation.
-A broad range of dynamics is observed, ranging from limit cycles, to toroidal and chaotic dynamics.
-The data obtained is for a Reynolds number $Re=9190$.
-More details on the experimental setup is given in \citet{tuerke2020nonlinear}.
+As an experimental demonstrator, we consider the modeling based on time-series derived from wind tunnel experiments of an open cavity flow sketched in Figure~\ref{fig:cavity_shear_flow}.
+The facility and the details on the experimental setup are described in \cite{tuerke2020nonlinear}.
+Open cavity flows have attracted numerous research efforts in the last decades for the interesting dynamics at work.
+The flow is characterized by an impinging shear layer activating a centrifugal instability in a cavity.
+This interplay, reminiscent of the feedback acoustic mechanisms described in \cite{rossiter1964wind}, leads to a self-sustained oscillation.
+A broad range of dynamics is observed, ranging from limit cycles to toroidal and chaotic dynamics.
+The system is observed through a sensor in $P$ measuring the local pressure fluctuations, hence $\obs(t) \equiv P(t;\bx_{\mathrm P})$.
+The data are obtained for a Reynolds number $Re=9190$ based on the length L of the cavity.